-- 12.2.
-A financial institution that enables customers to access financial services through its online platforms should implement MFA at login. - 12.3.
-A financial institution should implement authentication mechanisms for high-risk activities (e.g., adding payee, updating contact information and limits, etc.) performed by customers through online financial service platforms.
-Such authentication mechanisms could include transaction signing with digital certificates, behavioural analysis, etc. - 12.4.
-Where MFA is applied for high-risk transactions, the MFA request should be distinct, and where practical, a different channel from the MFA request used for login.
-Such an implementation increases the difficulty that a threat actor would need to overcome to compromise a customer's account. - 12.5.
-A financial institution should ensure that upon login to the online financial service platform by a customer, each authenticated session is time-delimited, measures are implemented to prevent session hijacking, and the session is terminated with transactions reversed or resolved in the event of compromise. - 12.6.
-A financial institution should disallow network protocols that are used with the intention of obfuscating identity or attribution41 from performing login or high-risk transactions on its online financial services to reduce the likelihood of threat actors exploiting financial services for criminal gains.
+- 12.1.1 A financial institution that enables customers to access financial services through its online platforms should implement MFA at login. - 12.1.2 A financial institution should implement authentication mechanisms for high-risk activities (e.g., adding payee, updating contact information and limits, etc.) performed by customers through online financial service platforms.
+Such authentication mechanisms could include transaction signing with digital certificates, behavioural analysis, etc. - 12.1.3 Where MFA is applied for high-risk transactions, the MFA request should be distinct, and where practical, a different channel from the MFA request used for login.
+Such an implementation increases the difficulty that a threat actor would need to overcome to compromise a customer's account. - 12.1.4 A financial institution should ensure that upon login to the online financial service platform by a customer, each authenticated session is time-delimited, measures are implemented to prevent session hijacking, and the session is terminated promptly when a compromise is detected.